MirceaMacarie/MirceaMacarie/README.md

 Hi!
 My name is Mircea, I'm student and Tech enthusiast, and I'm living in Cluj-Napoca, Romania.
 I am preparing myself to learn and work in Software Testing.
 I have developed various personal projects, both manual and automated testing.

 Excepting testing, I'm intrested in UX and Web Development.
-When I have free time I like to read books, to listen podcasts and to watch good movies with my friends.
+In my spare time I like to read books, to listen podcasts and to watch good movies with my friends.

 Also, I write articles about IT and Testing topics on blog community <a href="https://www.blogdeit.ro/">Vlog de IT</a>.
 You can read what I have written until now here 👉 https://www.blogdeit.ro/tag/mgm/. 📑